Emergent weight morphologies in deep neural networks: Active path representation of deep neural networks

 The first two summations run over all possible paths $i_j$ one can take through the network.
 The path activity $A_{i_j}^{(m)}$ acts as a delta-function, restricting the summation to the subset of active paths, since for inactive paths its value will be 0 and these terms therefore do not contribute to the output.
 Each active path contributes a factor given by the input feature $X_{i_j}^{(m)}$ of that path multiplied with the product $\prod\limits_{k=1}^{H}{\w{i_j}{k}}$ of all weights along it.
 For mathematical convenience we can combine the first two summations using the set of all paths $G$,

-Before delving into the application this formalism, let us emphasize its implications, and the reason why this formalism is a powerful tool for us to study structure formation in deep neural networks.
+Before delving into the application this formalism, let us emphasise its implications, and the reason why this formalism is a powerful tool for us to study structure formation in deep neural networks.

 In a physical system, the existence of a structure typically implies that there is a space in which this structure resides.
 A neural network is a graph, which means that the notion of space is ill-defined, since we do not fix the embedding space it lives in.
 The notion of distance and spatial relationships is thus not intrinsic to the graph itself.
 It is for example not fully clear where one node should be positioned with respect to another, recalling the full permutation symmetry of all nodes in a layer.
 There is, however, one statement that always remains true, namely that information flows from layer to layer, from input to output.
 We can therefore naturally interpret this as the spatial dimension we would look for in a physical system.
-We then recognize that it is precisely this dimension that is also captured by the concept of a path as defined above.
+We then recognise that it is precisely this dimension that is also captured by the concept of a path as defined above.
 In other words, we could interpret the path formalism as a way of defining the internal spatial structure of a network.
 This shifts our picture of a deep neural network to one where the internal structure is not merely a sequence of layers, but rather a complex web of paths interwoven within the neural architecture.
 In that case, the very general idea of studying structure formation reduces to the well-defined problem of studying path statistics within this complex web.
 Through the lens of the path-activity formalism we have thus not only defined what it means for a network to have an internal spatial structure, but we have also found a natural way of studying it through path statistics.